ga-dc/outcomes/roadmap/week04/readme.md

 - [Be specific with your content ](http://everyvowel.com/resume-2/)

+- Remember to provide proof...show the data.
+Don't just say "Led a team".
+Rather, "Led a team of five to achieve a growth rate that increased revenue 80%"

 ## You do: (10/40)

 Turn to your neighbor.
 Choose a bullet on your resume to make quantifiable and brainstorm together on how to make it quantifiable and more specific